kevd1337/twitpulse-core/README.md

 ## Running the web application locally

-UNDERCONSTRUCTION - simple webapp / JSON APIs for invoking the twitter sentiment predictor
+For convenience a simple webapp / JSON APIs for invoking the twitter sentiment predictor is provided, the following outlines how to run them.

 First build with: